RaunakChhatwal/BashAgent/README.md

 # BashAgent

-BashAgent is the first AI agentic application to allow access to interactive bash commands and developer shells.
-It achieves this by having developed a feature into the Linux kernel to introspect pseudo-terminal (PTY) interactions between a bash process and its child processes.
+BashAgent is an AI agentic application that gives LLMs access to interactive bash commands and developer shells.
+Whereas existing shell integration in apps like Cursor do not support interactive commands that wait for input during runtime, BashAgent includes a feature into the Linux kernel to introspect the pseudo-terminal (PTY) between a bash process and its child processes.
 When a bash command expects input from the user, the kernel notifies the BashAgent server and the server in turn relays the prompt to the client.

 ## Demonstration
 ```